mtolly/onyx/songs/dream-theater/forsaken/README.md

   * Drums confidence: *high*.
 Written to Portnoy's DVD.

-  * Guitar, drums, and vocals have overdrive/unison.
+  * All instruments have overdrive/unison.